akashg001/elevator_system/README.md

 - `GET /requests/`: Retrieve the list of elevator requests.
 - `POST /requests/create/`: Create a new elevator request.

-For detailed information about each endpoint, including request/response examples, refer to the API documentation.

-## Postman Collection

-A Postman collection containing sample requests for the Elevator API is provided in the `postman` directory.
-Import the collection into Postman to easily test the API endpoints.

 ## Models

 The Elevator API uses the following Django models:

 - `Elevator`: Represents an elevator with attributes such as name, current floor, availability, and operational status.
 - `Request`: Represents a request associated with an elevator, specifying the floor and direction.

-## Contributing

-Contributions to the Elevator API project are welcome!
-If you find a bug or want to suggest an enhancement, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).